 The Canterbury branch has been running for over 10 years.
 Please read the blog of our activities to get a flavour of the opportunities members get to enjoy.

 WHAT IS YAC?

 YAC is managed by the Council for British Archaeology (CBA), who provide training, insurance, and support for all the branches.
 All YAC Branch Leaders and Assistants have gone through disclosure (police) checks to be cleared to work with children and all activities are fully risk assessed.
-Young people can become members of just a branch and/or members of YAC on a national basis.

 Annual membership is £15 for a child or £10 for each subsequent child in the same family.